Updated August 17th, 2019

 Eatology is offering a 20% off promo for our readers (works for first & all later orders), use code “ZACHPALEO” at checkout

-For our detailed write up on Eatology and their zone frozen meals, including reviews, see our in-depth coverage on them.
+For our detailed write up on Eatology and their Paleo friendly frozen dinners and zone frozen meals, see our in-depth coverage on them.

-If you’re following the Whole30 diet, you’ll definitely be interested in Pre Made Paleo.
+If you’re following the Whole30 diet, you’ll be interested in True Fare frozen meals (recently rebranded from Pre-made Paleo).
 The company offers a wide-ranging menu of Whole30 (and Paleo) compliant frozen meals.
 Their proteins are all grass-fed, free range, and wild caught, and their produce is organic.
-Like Paleo on the Go, Pre Made Paleo allows customers to explore their full list of vendors so you can be certain that your barbecue turkey burger, or curried pork meatballs are made from quality ingredients.
+Like Paleo on the Go, True Fare allows customers to explore their full list of vendors so you can be certain that your barbecue turkey burger, or curried pork meatballs are made from quality ingredients.

-Pre Made Paleo allows you the option of ordering certain meals a la carte, but they also offer a wide variety of enticing meal plan options (Whole30, AIP, wild-caught fish, Athlete-specific plans, you name it!).
-For those interested in hard-to-find ingredients, Pre Made Paleo also offers a rotating list of specialty proteins like alpaca or water buffalo bratwurst.
+True Fare allows you the option of ordering certain meals a la carte, but they also offer a wide variety of enticing meal plan options (Whole 30 frozen meals, AIP frozen meals, wild-caught fish, Athlete-specific plans, you name it!).
+All True Fare meals are Whole30 approved, so they are a great source for Whole 30 freezer meals.
+For those interested in hard-to-find ingredients, True Fare also offers a rotating list of specialty proteins like alpaca or water buffalo bratwurst.
 They also sell their own line of Paleo compliant snacks.

 For full pricing see:

 Pre-made Paleo has offered a 5% discount (one time use) on all orders for our readers.
-Use code “MYPALEOS2017” at checkout
+Use code “MYPALEOS2018” at checkout

-For our detailed write up on Pre Made Paleo’s Whole 30 compliant frozen meals, including reviews, see our in-depth coverage on them.
+For our detailed write up on True Fare’s Whole 30 compliant frozen meals, including reviews, see our in-depth coverage on them.

 Supplementing your Everyday Meals with Paleo Frozen Food

 While it’s incredibly rewarding to shop for and cook these meals at home, it also takes time.
-Since you’re looking for the occasional Paleo-friendly TV dinner, then you know the benefits of the Paleo Diet and wish to maintain healthy eating even when life gets busy.
-If you don’t have time every night of the week, keeping a few frozen meals on hand is a good idea.
+If you’re looking for the occasional Paleo-friendly TV dinner, you know the benefits of the Paleo Diet but wish to maintain healthy eating even when life gets busy.
+If you don’t have time every night of the week, keeping a few healthful frozen meals on hand is a good idea.

-If you’re trying to find the best options for a Paleo-friendly TV dinner, we hope we’ve given you at least a few different places you can check out for wholesome, no hassle meals.
-With luck, there’s a store near you that sells pre-packaged, frozen meals.
-But if there’s not, or if you’d rather order from an online company, we hope at least one of the following companies will work for you.
+For those trying to find the best options for a Paleo-friendly TV dinner, we hope we’ve given you at least a few different places you can check out for wholesome, no hassle meals.
+With luck, there’s a store near you that sells prepackaged Paleo meals.
+But if there’s not, or if you’d rather order from an online company, we hope at least one of the preceding companies with their ready made Paleo meals will work for you.

 The Search for the Best Frozen Paleo Meals